-Which obstacles, and practicalities, might you need to think about?
+But what if you’re a cycling newcomer, which obstacles and practicalities might you need to think about?

-We’ve listed 10 possible ones – by no means are they exhaustive, but they give you some idea what you should be thinking about no matter if your a seasoned cyclist or thinking of taking it up to get fit.
+We’ve listed 10 possible ones – by no means are they exhaustive, but they give you some idea of what you should be thinking about no matter if you are a seasoned cyclist or thinking of taking it up to get fit.

 1. Remember – it’s safer than you might think